Imran4424/C-Problems-and-Solutions-step-by-step/readme.txt

 5.4.
 Write a program that read any decimal number and display equivalent binary number 5.5.
 Write a program that read any decimal number and display equivalent octal number 5.6.
 Write a program that read any decimal number and display equivalent hexadecimal number

+5.7.
+Write a program that read two numbers and display GCD(greatest common divisor) 5.8.
+Write a program that read two numbers and display LCM(least common multiple)